Vel-Tech-CAFE-Activity/Pod-3/README.md

 - Provides a user-friendly UI for in-depth log analysis and filtering
 - Incorporates security features, including API key middleware to ensure secure log data access

+## Info:

+There two applications in the repository.
+1. LogGenerator : For testing the main logging application
+2. LogPlugin-main : The main logging application

 ## Installation

 To install and run the application:

-1. Clone the repository using `git clone https://github.com/aniket-kr1030/LogPlugin.git`
-2. Download and install Microsoft SQL Server
+1. Download and install Microsoft SQL Server
-3. Navigate to the directory of the cloned repository
+2. Clone the repository and navigate to `LogPlugin-main`
-4. Change the DB connection string in the appsettings.json file.
+3. Change the DB connection string in the appsettings.json file.
-5. Run `dotnet build` to build the application
+4. Run `dotnet build` to build the application
-6. Run `dotnet run` to start the application
+5. Run `dotnet run` to start the application
-7. The application will be hosted at `https://localhost:5001` or `http://localhost:5000`
+6. The application will be hosted at `https://localhost:5001` or `http://localhost:5000`

 ## Usage